So why can’t I talk about it the way I want?

 Perpetuating the idea that self-love equates to constant acceptance of yourself kind of makes me feel

-worse about those times I don’t want to accept that I’ve gained weight or broken out or I’m bloated.
-And I don’t want to accept it because if I can do something proactive about it, to me that shows that I love and respect myself enough to do so.
+worse about those times I don’t want to accept that I’ve gained weight, my skin has broken out or I’m bloated.
+And I don’t want to accept it because if I can be proactive about finding a solution that shows that I love and respect myself enough to do so.

-There are boundaries, anything harmful to me or to others, I would never intentionally express.
+Of course, there are boundaries.
+Anything harmful to me or to others, I would never intentionally share.
 And that’s not even a responsibility I’ve taken on but something that I regard as respect.
 Like, if another girl were the same size and proportion as me, I wouldn’t think she was overweight or could ‘look better’.
 She is who she is.
 But as individuals, we should be allowed to judge ourselves the way we wish.

 The hypocrisy of the pressure of self-love

-The repression of our expression of our self-confidence, no matter or high or low, is prolific.
-We can’t be too in love with ourselves and show off our bodies, yet we can’t be so insecure as to express it regularly on social media.
+The repression of our self-confidence, no matter or high or low, is prolific.
+We can’t be too in love with ourselves and show off our bodies, yet we can’t be so insecure and constantly share those thoughts on social media.

-There are so many mixed messages, for example, the internet seems to think it’s okay to herald a medically overweight because it shows off cellulite and condemn another for being naturally skinny because ribs are deemed as ‘unattractive’.
-Magazines are no different.
+There are too many mixed messages, for example, ‘the internet’ seems to think it’s okay to herald a medically overweight because it shows off cellulite and condemn another for being naturally skinny because ribs are deemed as ‘unattractive’.
 Look on sites like the Daily Mail and you’ll see that the language used to describe women’s bodies are along the lines of ‘curvy’ or ‘sexy’ for one celebrity and ‘let go of herself’ for another – and they are probably the same size in real life.